You may hear me talk about Mr. Swiss & Mrs. Swiss in my insta-stories. I refer to our two Monstera Deliciosa, AKA: Swiss Cheese Plants.

 Do you want houseplants but do not know where to start?

-Hopefully, my tips on here and on instagram will help, but for further help you may want to pick up a copy of House of Plants: Living with Succulents, Air Plants & Cacti or How to Not Kill Your Houseplant: Survival Tips for the Horticulturally Challenged.
+Hopefully, my tips here on the blog and my posts on Instagram will help.
+Or, for further help, you may want to pick up a copy of House of Plants: Living with Succulents, Air Plants & Cacti or How to Not Kill Your Houseplant: Survival Tips for the Horticulturally Challenged.